TESSERINGProjectsLearnV1.2.88 — Tessellate

 Audio Panel — Per-Stem Audio & Spatial Controls

 The Audio Panel appears on the left side of the workspace in Orchestrate mode.
 The Motion Panel appears on the right.
-Select a stem to see its per-stem controls.
+Each stem has its own independent Audio Panel state — select a stem to see its controls.

 Audio Panel (left)